jcolomb/gintonic-blog/text/survey_analysis_report2.md

 We are building an extension that will facilitate some administrative tasks and automate some complex work-flows linked to the use of the template.
-We could not resist calling it tonic, in reference to the vigor added to the GIN tool.
-The tonic tool is still in development, and we we are also working on the implementation of the tonic concept for GitLab-based platforms (that is, using git and git-LFS), called LAB-tonic.
+We could not resist calling it Tonic, in reference to the vigor added to the GIN tool.
+The Tonic tool is still in development, and we we are also working on the implementation of the Tonic concept for GitLab-based platforms (that is, using git and git-LFS), called LAB-Tonic.

-The tonic application creates a new project repository, cloning the research folder structure (with some folders being created as sub-modules), and adding a script that will synchronize the repository and its sub-modules on a double click.
+The Tonic application creates a new project repository, cloning the research folder structure (with some folders being created as sub-modules), and adding a script that will synchronize the repository and its sub-modules on a double click.
 It also adds some submodules (shared-figures, manuscripts, and report_conf) to loboratory-wide repositories, automatically allowing laboratory level organisation of some files.
 This means that for example a manuscript draft can be available in the project folder on the student computer, while the same data will be available in the lab_manuscript folder on the PI computer, both version being synchronized with a unique version on the GIN server.

-On the other hand, the tonic application will also be able to add submodules and folders to the parent repository.
+On the other hand, the Tonic application will also be able to add submodules and folders to the parent repository.
 For each experiment performed, a data submodule  will be created, so that the data can be curated and published independently of the other experiments, while other normal folders will be created (see Fig. 4).
 A synchronisation of the computer version will then bring these changes on the local version, showing the new folders ready to be filled with data, code, and figures.

 # Conclusion

 We hope to provide the research community with a useful project folder structure template.
 A second survey will tell us how wide it could be applied, and whether domain specific templates may be needed.
-The template will get its full power when used inside the gin-tonic application.
+The template will get its full power when used inside the gin-Tonic application.
 Tonic will indeed automate several administrative tasks, like the production of sub-folders upon new experiments, and come with a predefined rule for sharing one's files in the lab.